praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### General FAQs

-#### What is OpenSource Project
+#### What is an Open Source Project?

-OpenSource Project means anybody is free to use, study and modify your Project.
-An Open source community provides a great opportunity for aspiring programmers to distinguish themselves; and by contributing to various Project, developers can improve their skills and get inspiration and support from like-minded people.
+Open Source Project denotes the project's source code is free for anyone to use, study and modify.
+An Open Source community provides a great opportunity for aspiring programmers to distinguish themselves; and by contributing to various projects, developers can improve their skills and get inspiration and support from like-minded people.
 But most importantly, they can prove that they can build fantastic experiences that people love.

 ### Why is the `master` branch so important to not mess with?